For Immediate Release

 “Stop.
 Think.
 Connect.” includes cyber forums hosted in collaboration with the National Centers of Academic Excellence to bring together diverse groups of community, private and government participants for dialogues on cybersecurity issues; opportunities for members of the public to get involved and help spread the word by leading or hosting campaign activities; and a coalition for public and private sector organizations.

 As part of the campaign, the Department has also launched a new “Stop.
 Think.
 Connect.”
-Website, www.dhs.gov/stopthinkconnect, which provides a variety of free, downloadable resources and materials to help the public increase their safety and security online.
+Website, www.dhs.gov/stopthinkconnect [this link is no longer active], which provides a variety of free, downloadable resources and materials to help the public increase their safety and security online.

 The “Stop.
 Think.
 Connect.” campaign was announced today in Seattle by Deputy Secretary of Homeland Security Jane Holl Lute and White House Cybersecurity Coordinator and Special Advisor to the President Howard Schmidt during remarks highlighting the beginning of the 7th annual National Cybersecurity Awareness Month and the Department’s continued commitment to making cybersecurity a shared responsibility.
 They were joined by National Cyber Security Alliance (NCSA) Executive Director Michael Kaiser.